Why We Attend Winter Lights Every Year: Favorite Displays, Bevies, & More

 4. Shop for Christmas ornaments

-Shop at the NC Arboretum’s Winter Lights pop-up Christmas shop filled with nature-themed ornaments and warm winter apparel.
-This shop inspired our Blue Ridge Mountain Christmas tree in our home office.
-The tree is now covered in foxes, bears, birds, and owls purchased at the event.
+Shop at The NC Arboretum’s Winter Lights pop-up Christmas shop filled with nature-themed ornaments and warm winter apparel.
+This shop inspired my Blue Ridge Mountain Christmas tree in my home office, which is covered in foxes, bears, birds, and owls.
+This year, Tom and I bought a hilariously cute squirrel ornament.
+I also love the snow globes and wish I bought a hummingbird ornament.
+Next year…

 5. Make a wish